Xiaoping-Li/e-shopping/README.md

 };

 ```
 **Notes:** No details for how to get these _keys_ or _mongoURI_ here.
 There are lots of good resources online teaching you how to do that.
-I used MongoDB Atlas which is use to set up.
+I used MongoDB Atlas for this project.
 Below are some resources:

     1).
 MongoDB In The Cloud With Atlas: https://www.youtube.com/watch?v=KKyag6t98g8
     2).
 How to Get Your Test and Live Stripe API Keys from Your Stripe Account: https://www.youtube.com/watch?v=UxpgwkiA5OM